Honoraria Policy and Procedure

-Honoraria should be requisitioned on a properly prepared Honorarium Check Requisition Form.
+Honoraria should be requisitioned on a properly prepared AP Payment Request Form.
 Please note that the individual's address and social security number must be obtained before the check will be written.

 Obtain verbal approval from the budget officer (or supervisor if the purchaser is the budget officer) prior to making arrangements with the individual who will render the services.

 If there are any questions as to whether the individual should be paid through payroll or Accounts Payable, please resolve the matter with the Financial Services Office before the individual is engaged to perform services for Calvin College.
 The Financial Services Office is given the final authority to ensure that payments are made in accordance with applicable laws and regulations.
 Arrangements made by departments without consulting with the Financial Services Office and later found to be out of compliance with institutional policies/IRS regulations can put all parties involved in an awkward situation.

-- Prepare an Honorarium Check Requisition Form according to the instructions on the reverse side of the form.
+Prepare an Honorarium Check Requisition Form according to the instructions on the reverse side of the form.
 Please note that the individual's address, social security number, and description of the type of service rendered are required before the check will be issued.
-NOTE: If individual is not a U.S. Citizen, a W-8BEN form will need to be completed (also available on Forms and Policies webpage).

 Prepare a Travel Expense Report for any mileage, lodging, meals and other travel related expenses to be reimbursed on the Honorarium Request Form.

 Attach the Travel Expense Report to the Honorarium Request Form along with original receipts if there are travel or other reimbursable expenses.